Scallions Nutrition Facts

 Are scallions the same as green onions?

-The true shallot is actually a bulb with a more delicate garlic-like flavour than an onion, while the scallion, also known as spring or green onion, which is thin, with a white bulb and edible stalks, is in fact an unripe, sweet onion that is picked before the bulb matures.
+The true shallot is actually a bulb with a more delicate garlic-like flavor than an onion, while the scallion, also known as a spring onion or green onion, which is thin with a white bulb and edible stems, is actually an unripe, sweet onion that is picked before the bulb ripens.